 A student or student organization has the right to a resolution of any alleged violation of the Code through the Student Conduct Process unless waived as outlined below.
 The Student Conduct Process provides two resolution options.
-Cases involving allegations of sexual harassment, stalking, and violence will be resolved by a Formal Hearing, consistent with state and federal guidelines.
+Cases involving allegations of sexual harassment, stalking, and violence will be resolved by a Formal Hearing conducted by the University Conduct Board, consistent with state and federal guidelines.